VIBE: Vector Index Benchmark for Embeddings: Background

-\paragraph{Hashing} Hashing-based methods, such as PUFFINN~\citep{aumuller2019puffinn} and FALCONN++~\citep{pham2022falconn++}, partition the space by using locality-sensitive hash functions and evaluate the distances from the query point to only those corpus points that receive a similar hash value to the query.
-These approaches provide strong probabilistic correctness guarantees.
+\paragraph{Hashing} Hashing-based methods, such as PUFFINN~\citep{aumuller2019puffinn} and FALCONN++~\citep{pham2022falconn++}, partition the space using locality-sensitive hashing or filtering schemes and evaluate the distances from the query point to only those corpus points stored in buckets probed for the query.
+Hashing-based methods often use several randomized hash tables to improve the search accuracy, and these approaches can provide strong probabilistic correctness guarantees.